BVLC/caffe/docs/installation.md

     make test
     make runtest

-Note that if there is no GPU in your machine, building and running CPU-only works, but GPU tests will naturally fail.
+If there is no GPU in your machine, you should switch to CPU-only Caffe by uncommenting `CPU_ONLY := 1` in `Makefile.config`.

 To compile the Python and MATLAB wrappers do `make pycaffe` and `make matcaffe` respectively.
 Be sure to set your MATLAB and Python paths in `Makefile.config` first!
-For Python support, you must add the compiled module to your `$PYTHONPATH` (as `/path/to/caffe/python` or the like).

 *Distribution*: run `make distribute` to create a `distribute` directory with all the Caffe headers, compiled libraries, binaries, etc. needed for distribution to other machines.